 All in all, it took more than 7 hours to return to Geneva on Sunday.
 4 hours from Brussels to Lyon, an hour and 38 minutes in Lyon, and then 2 hours from Lyon to Geneva.
 The train back to Geneva was super old school, like the Hogwarts express.
 There were these tiny compartments with two rows of bench seats facing each other.
 I found a compartment with two other solo travelers, but we were quickly joined by a mom traveling with a 3-year-old and a 5-month-old.
 To be fair, they were not totally disruptive, and the baby only cried twice.
 I still don’t know how that woman was able to hold on to her sanity.
 Maybe French moms are just more chill.

 Overall Brussels was okay.
 It didn’t seem as dangerous as Fox News makes it out to be, certainly.
 Nobody verbally harassed me or tried to panhandle from me.
-Nobody was, like, wearing a niqab.
+Nobody was wearing a niqab and I definitely didn’t see a so-called no-go zone.
 I guess above everything, I just found it kind of boring, but also stunningly beautiful in some quarters.
 Maybe I’ll come back to a different Belgian city, like Bruges or Ghent, in the future.